nesanter/recipes/md/pizza-dough.md

  1. Combine ½ cup flour with yeast and salt.
 Add honey dissolved in water.
 Add oil.
  2. Mix for 3 minutes.
 Mix in remaining flour.
 Knead until smooth.
- 3. Place in lightly oiled bowl.
-Cover with plastic wrap.
-Rise 10 minutes.
+ 3. Place in lightly oiled bowl or on floured surface.
+Cover with plastic wrap or inverted mixing bowl.
+Rise 30 minutes.
  4. Punch down.
 Divide.
-Rise additional 10 minutes.
+Rise additional 30 minutes.
- 5. Preheat oven to 500°F.
+ 5. Preheat oven to 525°F.
  6. Preheat 12" cast iron skillet.
-Add oil, corn meal.
-Spread dough and place in skillet.
+Add corn meal.
+Spread dough (if making pizza) and place in skillet.
  7. Quickly add toppings.
-Bake for 10 minutes.
+Bake for 18 minutes.